James C. Kennedy

 He has helped establish four university endowed programs in wetlands and waterfowl conservation.
 In 2014, he endowed Clemson University’s Waterfowl and Wetlands Conservation Center and created an endowed chair in Waterfowl and Wetlands Conservation at the University of Wisconsin-Stevens Point.
 The same year, he also participated in a land exchange with the U.S. Fish & Wildlife Service.
 The land exchange in Mississippi enabled the public to access the area for outdoor enjoyment and furthered habitat restoration of the Tallahatchie and Coldwater River National Wildlife Refuges.
 In 2016, he endowed a chair in Wetlands and Waterfowl Conservation at Colorado State University.

 Kennedy is a leader in the use of conservation easements as a tool for land protection.
 Land on his property in Mississippi and South Carolina, as well as all of the land alongside the Ruby River on his property in Montana, are protected by conservation easements.

 Staying true to his values, Kennedy successfully translated sustainable best practices from his personal life to the company’s business operations.
-Kennedy launched Cox Conserves, a national sustainability program that seeks to send zero waste to landfill by 2024 and become carbon and water neutral by 2044.
-Since 2007, the company and its affiliated foundations have invested more than $100M in sustainability and conservation through operations projects and grants to support environmental nonprofits.
+Kennedy launched Cox Conserves, a national sustainability program that seeks to send zero waste to landfill by 2024 and become carbon and water neutral by 2034.
+Since 2007, the company and its affiliated foundations have invested nearly $140M in sustainability and conservation through operations projects and grants to support environmental nonprofits.